 - It is relentlessly lampshaded how much of an Odd Couple they are though.

-- Hilarious in Hindsight / I Knew It: Chapter 29 of Razor's Edge, written and completed in 2010, features Tali preparing to use the Carnage shotgun ability, musing on how Wrex taught her that trick (because in Mass Effect 1, Carnage was not an ability Tali could do).
-Cue the Citadel DLC in March 2013 and an elevator conversation confirms that Wrex did indeed teach Tali some handy shotgun tips offscreen during the events of the first game.
+- Hilarious in Hindsight / I Knew It!: Chapter 29 of Razor's Edge, written and completed in 2010, features Tali preparing to use the Carnage shotgun ability, musing on how Wrex taught her that trick (in Mass Effect, Tali can't use the Carnage ability despite being a shotgun user).
+Cue the Citadel DLC in March 2013 and an elevator conversation confirms that Wrex actually did teach Tali some handy shotgun tips offscreen during the events of the first game.

 - Like You Would Really Do It: Averted.
 People were genuinely wondering whether Shepard was actually going to betray Mordin.
 Thankfully he doesn't.